ambientelivre/alfresco-simple-ocr/Alfresco-Simple-OCR-OOTB-addon-review.md

 ## Suggested tasks

-1. Correct license application within project
-2. Provide a detailed (and tested) guide for installation by using Alfresco wizard installer
+1. Provide a detailed (and tested) guide for installation by using Alfresco wizard installer
-3. Include tested versions for 3rd party software (pdfsandwich, ocrmypdf and Windows.Media.OCR)
+2. Include tested versions for 3rd party software (pdfsandwich, ocrmypdf and Windows.Media.OCR)